evmar/n2/README.md

 $ ./target/release/n2 -C some/build/dir
 ```

 When CMake executes Ninja it expects some particular Ninja behaviors. n2
-emulates these behaviors when invoked as `ninja`, so to use it with CMake
+emulates these behaviors when invoked as `ninja`.
+To use n2 with CMake you can
+create a symlink:
-you can `ln -s path/to/n2 ninja` to create a symlink named `ninja` somewhere in
+- UNIX: `ln -s path/to/n2 ninja`
+- Windows(cmd): `mklink ninja.exe path\to\n2`
+- Windows(PowerShell): `New-Item -Type Symlink ninja.exe -Target path\to\n2`

-your `$PATH` such that CMake can discover it.
+somewhere in your `$PATH`, such that CMake can discover it.

 ## More reading